Click on pics to read chapters

 “The difference between Hell and war is that Hell is a bit friendlier.”

-Samantha Lee trains for and goes to war as Union Captain Samuel Lee, a regimental commander in the Old Line Regiment.
-Still incognito as Samuel Lee, she is assigned a military case concerning another woman caught impersonating a soldier.
+Samantha Lee trains for and goes to war as Union Captain Samuel Lee, a company commander in the Old Line Regiment.
+Also an attorney, she is assigned a military case concerning a woman caught impersonating a soldier.
 The army wants to prosecute the imposter to the fullest extent of military law to discourage other women from doing the same.
-Sam is chosen to defend the woman.
 Explosions dominate in the military court as well as on the battlefield.

 Samantha Lee, as a brigadier general, leads brigades against the South’s cause.
-She returns home after the war to try to establish herself as a successful attorney.
+After joining the Atlanta Campaign with General Sherman, she returns home at war’s end to try to re-establish herself as a successful attorney.
 Her prime directive is to protect the newfound rights of freed slaves.

 Marilyn Monroe and the Red Panties Fable – Coming of age during the Kennedy Era 1963 (Camelot)

-Victorian Newspaper Princess – A female journalist reporting on the Potato Famine in 1846 Ireland.
+Victorian Newspaper Princess – A female journalist sent by the Baltimore Sun to report on the Potato Famine in 1846 Ireland.
 (First in a series)

-Like a Feather in a Brook – Identity crises in Jane Austen’s England.
+Feather in a Brook – Identity crisis in Jane Austen’s England.
 Can an adopted daughter of an English nobleman find her impoverished roots?
 (1806)

-A Spitfire Girl in Queen Victoria’s Court – Coming of age in Queen Victoria’s London while meeting Charles Dickens as he released A Christmas Carol (1843)
+A Spitfire Girl in Queen Victoria’s Court – Coming of age in Queen Victoria’s London while meeting Charles Dickens as he releases A Christmas Carol (1843).

 Click HERE to return to the top.